 - Then, they shift into group mode, to share ideas and build on ideas already suggested.

-- before finally coming together to share any further ideas.
+- They then finally come together to share any further ideas.

 John has used this process and found it was actually really successful and better still, the participants found it far more engaging than the traditional brainstorming session.
 It seems that extroverts love brainstorming, but for good old introverts (i.e. us!), having time to think on your own works really well.